isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 clustered around the now-indisputable capital of the world (there's another issue with regards to how Bigencenryin the country is hoarding all the super-heroes and therefore global power).
 This eventually leads into how the nation, and therefore the entire world, starts to move toward the space exploration and eventually planet-building.[^longevity]
+This new period eventually resulted in the rise of Bigencenryin into the space age, and hence implored the two species to discover who Those Who Are actually are – and whether or not they can stop them or not.

 [^longevity]: As you can see,
     the _Bigencenryin_ franchise is not afraid to go so far